A Style Guide for Students Writing Papers and Reports

 How papers are expected to be written depends a bit on the discipline.
 What characterises systems is that ideas are considered cheap, and may get you a workshop paper, but nothing more.
 For a real paper you need a system, and evaluate it.

-The classical How (and How Not) to Write a Good Systems Paper, written by the PC co-chairs of SOSP'83, spells it out quite clearly, and with almost 30 years of age is still highly relevant.
-In the end, it comes down that you make a convincing case of solving a real problem.
+The classical How (and How Not) to Write a Good Systems Paper, written by the PC co-chairs of SOSP'83, spells it out quite clearly, and with about 35 years of age is still highly relevant.
+In the end, it comes down to making a convincing case of solving a real problem.

 Note that the emphasised words are all relevant: “solving”, “problem” and “real”.
 You need to identify a problem, offer a solution, and show that you actually solve the problem.
 Solutions looking for problems find very little interest in this community!
 And coming up with a cool idea may get you some brownie points, but it isn't good enough.